Tips / Sunday March 1, 2026

 Why Should You Care?

 Well, if it’s not obvious by now, there are a couple of excellent reasons why you should care a whole lot.
-Really, when the biggest IT markets worldwide are massively increasing their cybersecurity spending, this should be a red flag.
+Really, when the world’s largest IT markets are massively increasing their cybersecurity spending, this should be a red flag.

-Firstly, if you miss the trends in cybersecurity, your business will become much more prone to attacks.
+Firstly, if you miss cybersecurity trends, your business will become much more vulnerable to attacks.
 With hardened security all across the market, lower-tier malicious actors will seek easier targets.
 This will make your business a lucrative prey.

 Moreover, with the evolving threat landscape, you must be at the forefront of cybersecurity, as lagging behind will inevitably ruin your reputation and credibility.
 A single leak of personal data will probably destroy your entire business.
 This goes double if you don’t have the resources and power to overcome the inevitable blow.
-Businesses that fail to secure their customer’s personal data often find themselves in lengthy and costly legal battles.
-More importantly, customers’ awareness of the importance of their personal information security will deter clients from using your services.
+Businesses that fail to secure their customers’ personal data often find themselves in lengthy and costly legal battles.
+More importantly, customers’ awareness of the importance of protecting their personal information will deter them from using your services.

 Securing your data is more challenging than it may seem.
 It needs a robust plan, preferably built by a cybersecurity expert.
 Still, you can take some preliminary actions to ensure at least a basic level of security.

-Regularly backing up your data will allow you to restore your information if it gets lost due to malicious acts.
-This is especially important if you are dealing with customers and deliveries.
+Regularly backing up your data will allow you to restore it if it is lost due to malicious activity.
+This is especially important when dealing with customers and deliveries.
 Losing orders will instantly ruin your reputation.
 So, make sure to back up your data regularly.
 How often you should do it depends on your industry.
 If there are constant changes, naturally, you will need more backups.

 Though most hosting companies offer backups as part of their services, it’s a good idea to have one in external storage, encrypted and locked in a safe location.
 Having another one on the cloud is also a great idea, especially if you have a trusted provider.

 Using public wi-fi is always risky, even if you are simply scrolling on Instagram.
-However, when connecting to your business cloud or computer, you need to consider using protected networks.
+However, when connecting to your business cloud or computer, you should use protected networks.
+When accessing sensitive company data outside the office, especially over public networks, using a VPN service can provide both speed and an added layer of encryption to keep your information safe.
+Premium solutions deliver seamless performance for work and privacy without slowing productivity.
 Using VPN is a great start, as it will allow you to use a relatively safe environment to enter your data-rich infrastructure.
 If you have private internet through an external device, that’s even better.

 Opening emails is the most common way to infect your network with malware.
 Make sure all your employees follow your procedures strictly and can recognize phishing scams.
 Most are quite obvious, but some are exceptionally well executed.

 You should always check the sender’s email rather than just the name.
-Moreover, if you are in doubt, better contact the sender through a different channel to ask if they sent you something.
+Moreover, if you are in doubt, it is better to contact the sender through a different channel to ask whether they sent you something.
 For example, if you’re not expecting an invoice yet you received one, try contacting the person before opening the attached file.

 This is another step that will help you mitigate a crisis.
 By separating your employees’ accounts from your customers, you will create a specific set of access for people who need it.
 You can go a step further and customize your team’s access as well.
 For example, your marketing team does not require access to your website’s customization options.

 These are just the first steps in securing your and your clients’ personal data.
 We won’t pretend this is enough, but it is a good start.
 These steps will deter less knowledgeable scammers and malicious actors.
-Still, to counter professional hackers, you will need cybersecurity experts to make sure your network and infrastructure are safe.
+Still, to counter professional hackers, you will need cybersecurity experts to ensure your network and infrastructure are secure.

 Is Your Hosting Provider Safe?